 Finding: Implementation of the above-mentioned mitigation measures would require that the proposed project applicant or contractor provide a Worker Environmental Awareness Program (WEAP) for all personnel involved in project construction, so each individual is aware of relevant information regarding sensitive tribal cultural resources, including applicable regulations, protocols for avoidance, and consequences of violating State laws and regulations.
 The WEAP will also describe appropriate avoidance and impact minimization measures for tribal cultural resources that could be located at the project site and will outline what to do and who to contact if any potential tribal cultural resources are encountered.
 Additionally, Mitigation Measure 4.13-1(b) establishes protocols to be followed in the event that tribal cultural resources or Native American human remains are discovered during construction.
 Compliance with the training and protocols therein would reduce the likelihood that a tribal cultural resource could be inadvertently impacted, and would implement steps to take to protect tribal cultural resources, if they are identified.
 Thus, implementation of the foregoing mitigation measures would reduce this impact to a less-than-significant level.
 (DEIR, p.
 4.13-10 to 4.13-14)

 B. Significant and Unavoidable Impacts

-The following potential environmental impacts of the project, including cumulative impacts, have been determined to be significant and unavoidable even after the implementation of all feasible mitigation measures.
+The following significant and unavoidable environmental impacts of the proposed project, including cumulative impacts, are set out below.
 The basis for the finding for each identified impact is set forth below.

 1. Aesthetics